-Domain Name Systems (DNS) are like the Internet’s phone book.
+Domain Name Systems (DNS) are like the internet’s phone book.
 They maintain a directory of domain names (like "google.com") and translate them to IP addresses.
+Google Nest Wifi and Google Wifi both operate as a DNS proxy.
+This means the device will automatically offer to receive DNS queries from clients on your network, contact a public DNS server, and respond to your clients with the response.

 Note: To change advanced settings, you’ll need to use the Google Wifi app, even if you normally use the Google Home app to manage your device.
 Download the app from the Play Store (Android) or App Store (iOS).